ShadyChars/Bibcite/README.md

 1. Upload the contents of the local `bibcite` folder to a new `/wp-content/plugins/bibcite` directory
 1. Activate the plugin through the WordPress 'Plugins' menu
-1. Configure default values via 'Settings' &rarr; 'Bibcite'
+1. Configure default values via 'Settings' &rarr; 'Bibcite-CSL'

 ## Usage

-Bibcite allows you to insert standalone bibliographies and/or notes and citation into WordPress posts and pages.
+Bibcite-CSL allows you to insert standalone bibliographies and/or notes and citation into WordPress posts and pages.
 Citations are loaded from a specified CSL JSON file before being formatted using either a built-in or custom <abbr>CSL</abbr> style file and then assembled into a note or bibliography using a built-in or custom Twig template.

 Note that where practicable, shortcode and attribute usage mirror those of Benjamin Piwowarski's [Papercite plugin](http://www.bpiwowar.net/wp-content/plugins/papercite/documentation/).